-Can Undocumented Immigrants Get Legal Status in the United States?
+Can Undocumented Immigrants Get a Green Card in the United States?

 The United States has a very rigid set of immigration laws, and people who enter the country without going through the proper channels are considered undocumented immigrants.
-Generally, it’s illegal to remain in the United States as an undocumented immigrant – but is it possible to become a lawful resident of the U.S. if you’re currently in the country unlawfully?
+Generally, it’s illegal to remain in the United States as an undocumented immigrant – but can undocumented immigrants get a green card in the U.S.?
 Can you be barred from applying for a visa or residency (or even entering the United States), and is there any type of amnesty program?

 You may need to get in touch with an Austin immigration attorney – but here’s what you need to know.